colatascoding/kaczmarek.ai-dev/README.md

 - **`review-self`**: Reviews the repository and generates review/progress updates
 - **`execute-features`**: Extracts next steps from review and launches background agent to implement features
+  - **Automatic version transition**: When all tasks are complete, automatically creates next version

 Run workflows with:
 ```bash